Chevrolet Caprice: 1971–1972

 Inside were revised interiors featuring a two-spoke cushioned steering wheel and new instrument panel with horizontal sweep speedometer and instrument placement similar to previous full-sized Chevrolets.
 Caprices continued with higher grade interiors than their Impala counterparts with luxurious cloth-and-vinyl upholstery, wood grain trim on the dash, steering wheel, and door panels as well as carpeting on lower door panels on both sedans and coupes.
 A center front seat armrest was also featured on sedans.

 Station wagons now used a unique 125 in wheelbase and were larger than ever before.
 Station wagons continued to use unique model names.
 The Kingswood Estate wagon was considered to be equivalent to the Chevrolet Caprice being the top-level wagon.
-Unlike previous years, station wagons used unique rear suspension using a solid axle with leaf springs as opposed to coil springs and trailing arms on sedans and coupes.
+Unlike previous years, station wagons had unique rear suspension using a solid axle with leaf springs as opposed to coil springs and trailing arms on sedans and coupes.